pdp11gy/Environmental-and-Climate-Data-Station/README.md

 Status:
 My idea is to create a calendar icon and an icon for each sensor as well.
 This would allow a user to select
 a date and choose two to four sensors, then visualize the interdependencies graphically.
-My request: Any input is very welcome—including an exchange of views, suggestions, and pointers.
+My request: Any input is very welcome - including an exchange of views, suggestions, and pointers.
 Feel free to send links as well.
 On a personal note: I'm getting on in years, but exchanging ideas is still very important
 to me.
 Perhaps someone will come along who builds upon my concept and expands it.